Justin Slaughter

-Justin Q. Slaughter is an American politician and retired college basketball player.
+Justin Quincy Slaughter (born April 24, 1980) is an American politician and retired college basketball player.
 Slaughter has served as a Democratic member of the Illinois House of Representatives from the 27th district, which consists of portions of Chicago and neighboring communities.

 As a legislator, Slaughter has advocated for criminal justice reform, and was a chief sponsor of the SAFE-T Act.

 Early life and education

+Justin Quincy Slaughter was born April 24, 1980 in Chicago.
 Slaughter was raised in Washington Heights in Chicago's South Side.
 He attended the University of Chicago Laboratory Schools, a college preparatory school.
 Slaughter went on to attend the University of Chicago, where he played college basketball as a guard on the Maroons from 1998 to 2002.

 Slaughter graduated with a degree in political science in 2002 and would later receive a master's degree in public policy and administration from Northwestern University.

 Career

 Prior to holding elected office, Slaughter served as director of programs at the Illinois Department of Juvenile Justice.
 He was also an aide to Kwame Raoul during his time in the state senate.